 - You can contribute to a 529 savings plan and a Coverdell Education Savings Account during the same year.

-- Your child may choose any accredited college, university or vocational school.
+- Your child may choose any primary and secondary (or K-12) public, private or religious education, accredited college, university or vocational school.

 - The account may be transferred to another family member.